xoofx/dotnet-releaser/readme.md

 - **Upload all the package artifacts and your changelog to GitHub** on the tag associated with your package version (e.g your package is `1.0.0`, it will try to find a git tag `v1.0.0` or `1.0.0`).
 - **Create a Homebrew repository and formula**  (e.g `user_or_org/homebrew-your-app-name`) for all the tar files associated with the targets for Linux and MacOS.

-See the [documentation](https://github.com/xoofx/dotnet-releaser/blob/main/doc/readme.md) on how to setup this differently for your application.
+See the [user guide](https://github.com/xoofx/dotnet-releaser/blob/main/doc/readme.md) on how to setup this differently for your application.
 ## Getting started

 ### 1. Install dotnet-releaser